 10.3 Indemnification.
-The Employer shall provide insurance coverage to protect the employee from financial loss arising out of any claim, demand, suit, or judgment by reason of the alleged negligence of such employee provided the employee, at the time such damages were sustained, was acting in the course of his/her official duties and within the scope of his/her employment, and such act did not result from the willful act or gross negligence of the employee and, provided further, that the employee, within five (5) days of the time he/she is served with any summons, complaint, process, notice, demand, or pleading, will deliver the original or a copy of the same to the Vice President for Administrative Services.
+The Employer shall provide insurance coverage to protect the employee from financial loss arising out of any claim, demand, suit, or judgment by reason of the alleged negligence of such employee provided the employee, at the time such damages were sustained, was acting in the course of their official duties and within the scope of their employment, and such act did not result from the willful act or gross negligence of the employee and, provided further, that the employee, within five (5) days of the time they are served with any summons, complaint, process, notice, demand, or pleading, will deliver the original or a copy of the same to the Vice President for Administrative Services.

 10.4 Death Benefit.
 The named beneficiary or the estate, as the case may be, of an employee who dies while in service shall receive that benefit payable by the retirement program in which the employee participated.

-10.5 Employees in Nursing and Allied Health and Student Health Center who are required to obtain malpractice insurance shall be reimbursed up to one hundred dollars ($100.00) toward the annual premium cost.
+10.5 Employees in the Health professions and the Student Health Center who are required to obtain malpractice insurance shall be reimbursed up to one hundred dollars ($100.00) toward the annual premium cost.